 Prof Sir Simon Wessely King’s Centre for Military Health Research

-The longer term mental health impacts of military service on veterans and their families
+The longer-term mental health impacts of military service

 Prof Zahava Solomon Tel Aviv University